 “Through this connection of art and science and culture, particularly though Native Skywatchers, our mission is to give people, and especially young Indigenous people, that sense of pride, or greater pride, that a lot has been lost, but [that] there were ideas and ways of knowing that were extremely exceptional,” she explains.
 “We need to remember those and let our young people know those, and that when they look at the night sky, it’s not just those Greek constellations.
 Those are our relatives.
 Those stars are our oldest living relatives.
 The connection to the stars is your lifeline.”

 Thus far, the Native Skywatchers team members, many of whom are artists, have illustrated four star maps (three Indigenous and one Greek) and are working on a fifth.
 These maps and other resources are presented at workshops geared towards teachers in the hopes that they be used in school classrooms.

-The organization has also hosted dozens of art-making workshops that have brought Indigenous star knowledge to Native communities, schools, libraries, and museums across the state of Minnesota.
+The organization has also hosted dozens of art-making workshops that have brought Indigenous star knowledge to Native American communities, schools, libraries, and museums across the state of Minnesota.

 These workshops use art to teach about Indigenous connections to the earth, sky, and stars.
 In some past workshops, participants were led through painting their own star maps while learning about D/Lakota astronomy.
 In others, attendees carved animal stones and learned about Ojibwe clans and star knowledge.

 “I was always impressed that this showed people were really thirsty to learn about the Indigenous knowledge and the science,” explains Lee.
 “You do a hands-on project right there with a group of 30 people.
 Some of them are total strangers, and they’re just diving in fearlessly.
 I really was impressed with the level of engagement.”